shchl1/WRF-PDAF-development/README.md

 PDAF - the Parallel Data Assimilation Framework, website: https://pdaf.awi.de/trac/wiki

 WRF-PDAF_V1.0 is established and tested based on an ideal case of tropical cyclone using synthetic observation on grid points.
-In this version, only temperature is assimilated and updated.
+In this version, U,V,T,PW, and ZTD can be assimilated.